Connect with us

 2. Easy Sorting of Trash

-Garbage chutes eliminate the need for hiring workers to collect garbage outside of flats and sorting it before discarding it.
+Garbage chutes eliminate the need for hiring workers to collect garbage outside of flats and sort it before discarding it.

 Landlords can easily install a separate chute for recyclable trash – making it easy for residents to sort their trash before shooting it into the chute.